zeltsi/segwit_tutorial/addresses/README.md

 ```

 ## Private key to signing key
 The private key is then attached to the elliptic curve defined at the [SECP256k1 documentation](http://www.secg.org/sec2-v2.pdf).
 The easiest way to do so is using python's ECDSA (Elliptic Curve Digital Signature Algorithm) library.
-This library contains all the necessary mathematical primitive and function that are required to properly initiate and manipulate (sign/verify) our key pair and messages.
+This library contains all the necessary mathematical primitives and functions that are required to properly initiate and manipulate (sign/verify) our key pair and messages.
 ```
 signing_key = ecdsa.SigningKey.from_string(private_key, curve=ecdsa.SECP256k1)
 ```